-Before working with Digital Authority Partners, McGraw Hill had been running campaigns internally, but they weren’t really Account-Based Marketing.
-Messaging was generic, personas weren’t segmented, and nothing connected marketing activity to pipeline.
-McGraw Hill brought in Digital Authority Partners to fix that and prove marketing could actually generate qualified interest inside a buying cycle that runs 12 to 18 months and involves faculty, deans, librarians, and executive stakeholders.
-Through focused persona targeting, channel testing, content strategy, and a full analytics rebuild, Digital Authority Partners helped McGraw Hill go from zero qualified leads and $30,000 in wasted spend to a repeatable Account-Based Marketing model with up to 7x higher conversion rates on LinkedIn and cost per lead down from $329 to $64.
+Before working with Digital Authority Partners, McGraw Hill ran campaigns internally, but they weren’t really Account-Based Marketing.
+Messaging was generic, personas weren’t segmented, and nothing connected marketing activity to the pipeline.
+McGraw Hill brought in DAP to address that.
+We proved that marketing could generate qualified interest within a buying cycle that runs 12 to 18 months and involves faculty, deans, librarians, and executive stakeholders.

 More than $30,000 had gone into LinkedIn with nothing to show for it.
-The money was being spent, but no one could tell whether the problem was targeting, messaging, creative, or the platform itself.
+The money was spent, but no one could tell whether the problem was targeting, messaging, creative, or the platform itself.
 Leadership was flying blind.

 Sales teams in Europe, Latin America, and the Middle East had written off marketing entirely.
 Leads were ignored.
 Arguments about lead quality went in circles.
 The two teams weren't aligned, they were barely talking.